DevAttaulNoor/Filmfolio/Readme.md

 # Introduction
 This is my personal portfolio website, showcasing my skills, projects, and experience as a front-end web developer.
-It provides an overview of my work and serves as a platform to highlight my expertise to potential clients or employers.
+It provides an overview of my work and serves as a platform to highlight my expertise to potential employers.

 # Features
 - **Home**: A brief introduction about me, my skills, and my passion for web development.